Does your vessel need a “Niche Cleaning”?

-In an effort to reduce invasive marine species into foreign waters, proof of an IMO Biofouling Management Plan may be requested by the authorities before entering Australia, New Zealand, and certain ports of the USA.
+In an effort to reduce invasive marine species into foreign waters, proof of an IMO Biofouling Management Plan may be requested by the authorities before a ship can enter certain territories.
+Current Australia, New Zealand, and certain ports in the USA are extremely strict on these regulations with more regions sure to follow.

 A Biofouling Management Plan provides evidence that proper underwater cleaning practices have been executed, especially to the more vulnerable “niche” areas of the vessel.